venantvr/Introspection.Lite/README.md

 # Introspection.Lite

-Objective: to push a complex graph of entities in a Neo4j database by matching objects and nodes, navigation properties and relations.
+Objective: to push a complex graph of entities into a Neo4j database by matching objects with nodes, and navigation properties with relations.

 This project is based on the official Neo4jClient API and the Neo4jClient.Extension extension library.

-This library allows to transfer with a fluent syntax objects and their dependencies to a Neo4j database.
+This library allows to transfer, with a fluent syntax, objects and their dependencies into a Neo4j database.

 Example: